GuideNepalInvestingNEPSEDividendTaxPersonal Finance

 "8% bonus + 0.4211% cash"80.4211Pure tax-cover structure.
 8 × 5/95 = 0.4211.
 Shareholder net: 8% in shares, 0% in cash.

-The rule of thumb: if the cash percentage equals bonus × 5/95 (roughly 1/19 of the bonus), the entire cash component is being consumed by tax and you are receiving a pure-bonus distribution net of tax.
+The rule of thumb: when the cash percentage equals bonus × 5/95 (roughly 1/19 of the bonus), the entire cash component is being eaten by tax and you are receiving a pure-bonus distribution net of tax.
 Anything above that is genuine cash you will see in your bank.

 Worked example: Rs 1 lakh in NICL at the start of the year

-Let's make this concrete.
-Suppose on Shrawan 1 you own 200 shares of a hypothetical commercial bank at a market price of Rs 500 each — total holding value Rs 1,00,000.
+Time to make it concrete.
+Suppose on Shrawan 1 you own 200 shares of a hypothetical commercial bank at a market price of Rs 500 each, for a total holding value of Rs 1,00,000.
 The bank's AGM declares two scenarios.
 Both are economically identical from the company's perspective (same total payout from retained earnings).

 Scenario A: 20% bonus + 1.0526% cash